epikweb/serverless-event-sourcing/README.md

 ## Tombstoning/Archiving
 - Allows for shorter streams of traditionally long-lived aggregate by using a special event to carry-forward state into a new stream.
-- Allows for a small OLTP data footprint since events before the reconcilaition checkpoint can be archived.
+- Allows for a small OLTP data footprint since events before the reconciliation checkpoint can be archived.
 This speeds up read model replay time considerably.

 ### Examples
 - Opening balance when your bank carries forward your credit card balance